 Executive leadership coaching is estimated to be a $2-3 billion/year global industry.
 There has been dramatic growth in the number of people who are becoming coaches and leaders who are hiring coaches.
-The rapid pace of change, high levels of uncertainty, complexity, and ambiguity in business is forcing both executives and managers to look beyond training for their ongoing development needs.
-If you have direct reports, an executive leadership coach can be a career catalyst, improving both your leadership and people management capabilities.
+The rapid pace of change, high levels of uncertainty, complexity, and ambiguity in business are forcing both executives and managers to look beyond training for their ongoing development needs.
+If you have direct reports, an executive coach can be a career catalyst, improving your leadership and people management capabilities.

 Q: Why Executive Leadership Coaching

 The group that I have had the most experience with is sales leaders.
 Sales leaders are responsible for meeting the company’s revenue objectives.
 Performance improvements in executives and managers have a direct impact on revenue and profitability.
 Investing in developing leaders has the greatest ROI for any group of leaders in an organization.

 I have been a sales manager and sales executive and have had executive coaches throughout my business career.
 I have chosen to be an executive coach and focus my efforts on leaders.
 Here are answers to many of your questions for those leaders who have not experienced the power of working with an executive coach.

 The higher you move up in an organization, the harder it is to find honest feedback.
 You are expected to have the answers, yet how do you know you have the best solutions?
 An executive coach will help you break through the obstacles that stand between you and success.

 Leaders realize that the higher you move up in an organization, the harder it is to find honest feedback.
 You are expected to have all the answers, yet how do you know you have the best solutions?
 An executive coach can help you work through the challenges you face, provide you with honest, non-judgemental feedback and set up processes that create success.